anushka853/Trash2Task/README.md

 ✨ Features That Set It Apart

 🤖 AI-Powered Smart Reporting
-Snap a photo.
-Google Gemini AI instantly detects, classifies, and routes the issue — no manual forms, no friction.
+Snap a photo or record a video -- Google Gemini AI instantly detects, classifies, and routes the issue — no manual forms, no friction.

 🏷️ Intelligent Auto-Categorization
 Garbage, potholes, streetlights, waterlogging — every issue auto-sorted for the right team, instantly.